-Most of the literature I’ve come across on “mindset” is written with success or as a how-to guide to achieve something in mind.
+Most of the literature I’ve come across on “mindset” is written with success or how-to-get-something in mind.

 We’re told from a young age that we should always be striving to achieve things.
-That success is the measure of a man, or woman and being driven for those successes a badge of honour.
+That success is the measure of a man, or woman and being driven for success is the ultimate badge of honour.

 As an athlete, a business person, a student and in many of my pursuits in life, having the right mindset has played a key role in any successes I’ve had in those pursuits and is a skill I’ve dedicated so much time to learning about and developing.

 However it is my firm belief that the pursuit of “success” should only be one part of a developing a strong, happy mindset.

 So much of my life I’ve been preoccupied by “what’s next”.
 What achievement or success could I chase down when I was done with my current goals.